Champsocephalus

 Champsocephalus is a genus of marine ray-finned fish belonging to the family Channichthyidae, the crocodile icefishes.
 They are native to the Southern Ocean.

 Taxonomy

 Champsocephalus was first formally described as a genus in 1862 by the American ichthyologist Theodore Nicholas Gill as he thought that its type species, Chaenichthys esox which had been described in 1861 by Albert Günther, was distinct enough to be classified in its own genus.
-The genus name is a compound of champsos meaning “crocodile” and cephalos which means “head”, Gill did not explain the allusion but it is thought to be a reference to the clearly predatory snout, like a crocodile’s.

 Species

 There are currently two recognized species in this genus: